recommend-games/blog/content/posts/gini/index.md

 It is clear that the attention of the board game world is concentrated on *very* few games.
 Can we quantify this inequality in attention?
 Why, I'm glad you asked! 🧐

+## The Gini coefficient

+Enter the [Gini coefficient](https://en.wikipedia.org/wiki/Gini_coefficient).
+This measure is commonly used to quantify income inequality, but it can be applied to any distribution of values.
+In our case, we can use it to measure the inequality in the distribution of ratings on BGG.

+For this, we change the point of view slightly.
+Instead of looking at the absolute number of ratings, we ask the question: What share of all ratings do the top X% of games have?
+This is the cumulative distribution of ratings, and it looks like this:

+{{< img src="gini_coefficient" alt="The share of the total ratings and the Gini coefficient of BoardGameGeek ratings" >}}

+The thin 45° line is the (hypothetical) perfectly equal distribution, where every game has exactly the same number of ratings; the thick curve is the actual cumulative distribution of ratings.
+The area between the two lines is (essentially) the Gini coefficient, which – as you can see – is **0.836** in our case.
+A perfectly equal distribution of ratings (every game has the same number of ratings) would have a Gini coefficient of 0, while a perfectly unequal distribution (one game would have *all* the ratings, whilst all others have none) would have a Gini coefficient of 1.
+So 0.836 is really high, meaning a *very* unequal distribution of ratings.
+This shouldn't come as a surprise to anyone following the glut of new games coming out every year, with only a few of them getting the lion's share of attention, whilst most of the rest languish in obscurity.
+Has this phenomenon changed over the years though? 🤔

 ### Outline

 - Introduction: